josegabriel8/Maps-GIS-/README.md

 # GIS Maps Catalog
-Welcome to the GIS Maps Catalog repository!
+Welcome to my GIS Maps Catalog repository!
 This repository serves as a comprehensive collection of various GIS (Geographic Information System) maps that I have created.
 Each map in this catalog is organized into its own directory, containing the map file and a README file that provides detailed information about the map.

 ## Maps included
 - Life expectancy map US STATES